Hinamoooon/MENP/README.md

 ### ./lumerical_script
 - `EField2MAT.lsf`: Lumerical script file that exports required data (i.e., electric field and refractive index distribution and x,y,z,f coordinates) from a Lumerical FDTD simulation project file (.fsp) as a MATLAB file (.mat) named `ENxyzf.mat`.
 As can be seen in the script, by default, it reads the results of 3D monitors named "field" and "index" integrated into an analysis group "multipole".

+### ./demo_sphere
-### ./demo_sphere: demo for a silicon nanosphere with a radius of 100 nm for computation of exact and approximated multipole expansion.
+Demo for a silicon nanosphere with a radius of 100 nm for computation of exact and approximated multipole expansion.
 - `demo_exact.m`: This script shows how to import the MATLAB file which contains required data (`ENxyzf.m`) and compuate the multipole expansion with `exact.m`.
 By running it, total and partial scattering spectra are shown, and a csv file (`demo_exact.csv`) is exported.
 - `demo_approx.m`: Sample code which shows how to use `approx.m`
 - `demo_exact.csv`: Sample output data from `demo_exact.m`